Top 10 Facts about Eli Whitney

 3. He was admitted to Yale University

 Eli Whitney was accepted to Yale University for his undergraduate studies and graduated in three years (as opposed to the typical four years for a US university), which is an intriguing fact about Eli Whitney.
-He was also a member of Phi Beta Kappa, an honour society for those who had excelled academically.
+He was also a member of Phi Beta Kappa, an honor society for those who had excelled academically.

 4. Whitney worked on a lot of items before the cotton gin